 The Louis Garneau Fit Sensor 7.5 brings a high-quality design and materials to the table for a budget-friendly price.
 The sleek, finished seams and soothing feel of the fabric are big positives for this model.
 These shorts feel fantastic.
 The short also offers adequate padding for long rides and a simple design.
 Not only is this the top-scoring non-bib short in our review, but it is also one of the most affordable options.
 Win-win.

 Where this model loses points with our testers had to do with its marginal performance in a soak test which indicated the short is not quick-to-dry.
 They are also a bit warmer than other models tested, which makes us think twice about wearing them on baking-hot summer days.
-However, if you're looking for a short under $100 that offers high performance for long rides, serious races, or other events, you can't go wrong with the Fit Sensor 7.5 which provides maximum comfort to the best price.
+However, if you're looking for an inexpensive short that offers high performance for long rides, serious races, or other events, you can't go wrong with the Fit Sensor 7.5 which provides maximum comfort to the best price.

 Read review: Louis Garneau Fit Sensor 7.5